BMO Mortgage Rates & Reviews

 BMO Readiline®

-The BMO Homeowner ReadiLine product is a combination of a BMO mortgage and a BMO HELOC.
-If you have a 20% down payment or have built equity in your home already, you can borrow up to 80% of your home's value between a mortgage and a line of credit.
+The BMO Homeowner ReadiLine product is a combination of BMO’s mortgage and BMO’s HELOC.
+You can borrow up to a total of 80% of your home's value between a mortgage and a line of credit.
+If you made at least a 20% down payment or have built equity in your home already, you can get a ReadiLine and borrow from the equity over 20%.
 One of the features of Homeowner ReadiLine is that your HELOC's credit limit automatically increases as you make mortgage payments, allowing you to quickly tap into your home equity as you pay down your mortgage.
-Another benefit of BMO’s Homeowner Readiline is your ability to make interest only payments on the line of credit, which can provide you flexibility in how you use this line of credit.
+Another benefit of BMO’s Homeowner Readiline is your ability to make interest-only payments on the line of credit, which can provide you flexibility in how you use this line of credit.

 With ReadiLine using the equity in your home to offer a lower interest rate, you are able to use the money in many ways, with options such as: